jojomani/bot-repo-script/README.md

-The BRS - Bot Repo Script
+The BRS - Bot Repo Script (for GitHub)
 ------------

 #### Instructions